This post may contain affiliate links. Please read our disclosure policy.

 Make cookie dough:

-• Add the egg and vanilla, and beat to incorporate.
+• Add the egg and vanilla, and beat until well incorporated.
+Scrape down the sides of the bowl to ensure everything is fully incorporated.

-• Reduce the mixer speed to low and gradually add the ground almond mixture.
-Next add the flour mixture in several additions.
-Mix until it is just-combined, and be careful not to over-mix.
+• Next, add the flour mixture in several additions.
+Mix until just combined, and be careful not to overmix.
 Remember to scrape down the sides of the bowl so everything is incorporated!

 Roll, Cut, and Bake:

 • Cut the dough with your cookie cutter of choice, and place on a prepared baking sheet.
 Space the cut pieces of dough one inch apart.
-Use a smaller cookie cutter, or paring knife, to cut out the centers of half the pieces.
+Use a smaller cookie cutter, or a paring knife to cut out the centers of half the pieces.
 Keep your scraps, because you can (and should) re-roll them!

 Assemble and enjoy:

-• When the tops (the ones with holes) have partially cooled, dust them generously with powdered sugar.
-Spread about ¾ teaspoon of preserves on each bottom (the cookies without holes).
+• Spread about ¾ teaspoon of preserves on the flat side of each bottom (the cookies without holes).
 You can use a little more if you like, but I didn’t want the raspberry flavor to overpower the almond flavor.
-Spread the preserves until they reach the edges!
+Spread the preserves until they almost reach the edges!

 Video